Piling Mat: Design Process & Specifications

 Piling mat thickness

-When preparing piling mat specifications, the required thickness is a key dimention that must be carefully determined.
+When preparing piling mat specifications, the required thickness is a key dimension that must be carefully determined.
 The working platform must be sufficiently thick to ensure that the bearing capacity of the overall platform and subgrade is high enough to support the loading regime, including piling rigs, cranes, and all other equipment.

 Piling mat width